-You can be pleasant and likeable during your deposition, but do not cross the line and get “chummy” with opposing counsel.
-Many people mistakenly think a deposition is grueling and adversarial.
+Many people mistakenly think a deposition is adversarial and antagonistic.
 They think the attorney is going to grill them hard.
 That is completely untrue.
-In fact, the opposing attorney wants to get you as relaxed as possible so you talk more.
+In fact, the opposing attorney wants to get you as relaxed as possible – so you talk more.
 They will be nice, friendly and talkative.

 Here are some rules for you to remember in testifying.
 This goes for trial too.

 - However, don’t guess if you don’t really know the answer.
 You may very well not remember something precisely.
 That is completely normal.
-If that is the case, simply answer that you cannot remember.
 If you think you remember but are not sure, you can say “I think” or “I am not sure, but . . .”
 These are perfectly valid answers.
 You do not have to remember every single thing.
 Just be honest about what you do remember, and honest when you do not remember.

 - Do not argue with, get mad at, or try to outwit the other attorney.
 They would like nothing better than for you to come off as defensive or argumentative.
 A jury will hate that.
 They will wonder what you are hiding and why are you defensive.
-If you try to out-think or out-smart the other attorney, you will come off very poorly as well.
 Be honest.
 Be yourself.
-That is always the right way to act during a deposition, or during trial.
+That is always the right way to act during a deposition, and during trial.

 - Make sure you understand the question before you answer.
 Do not answer a vague question.
+Ask the attorney to repeat it or rephrase it.
 Wait until the question is fully asked before you answer.
 Stop.
 Pause.
 Think before you answer.
-Do not let yourself get too conversational and just start talking without thinking first.
-You may slip up and make it look, on the written record anyway, that you said something you did not mean to say.

 - Watch out for the other attorney paraphrasing you.
 Examples are things like “Let me see if I have this right” or “correct me if I am wrong.”
 If that happens, listen very carefully to every detail he or she repeats and make sure the complete statement is correct.
 If not, you must correct them.
 Do not just agree because their paraphrasing was mostly correct.

 - Do not exaggerate your injuries or you pain.
-Juries hate that.
-It will hurt your case, not help it.
 Just be careful to say what is absolutely true.
 Do not say your back hurts “all the time” if it really only hurts “some of the time.”
 Do not claim you “can’t” do something if you really can do it, but with pain or limitation.
 Avoid superlatives (can’t, never, always) unless they are accurate.
 Think about the real impact of your injuries ahead of time and you will be ready to answer these questions when asked.

 - Prior injuries: be honest about any prior injuries or pains.
-Think now about your past medical history, all injuries you have ever had, and any aches and pains in your injured body parts before this accident.
+Think now about any aches and pains in your injured body parts before this accident.
 Be ready to testify about them.

 - Do not try to be a doctor.
-Do not diagnose yourself or paraphrase your doctor.
-His or her medical records will speak for themselves.
+Do not diagnose yourself.

-To do well in a deposition, you just have to be prepared and do your best.
-If you do that, and you are honest, everything will work out perfectly fine.
+To do well in a deposition, you just have to be prepared, do your best, and be honest.
+If you do that, everything will work out perfectly fine.